Pumpkin Bars with Cream Cheese Frosting

 - 1 cup (2 sticks) butter, at room temperature

 - 4 cups powdered sugar, sifted to remove lumps

 - Candy pumpkins, optional, to garnish*

-- Bake for 25 minutes or till cake springs back when lightly touched in the middle or toothpick comes out clean when inserted in the middle.
+- Bake for 25 minutes or till the cake springs back when lightly touched in the middle or a toothpick comes out clean when inserted in the middle.